p-i-z/Diffeology-Archives/Open-Questions/01-Hierarchy-of-Smoothness.md

 ### Context

-In the theory of singular spaces (such as orbifolds and quasifolds), there are three competing definitions of a "morphism," each with its own strengths and weaknesses:
+In the theory of singular spaces (such as orbifolds and quasifolds), there are three competing definitions of a "morphism:"

 1.  **Satake's Morphisms:** These are maps that locally lift to equivariant smooth maps between charts.
     *   **Limitation:** This definition fails to form a category.
 As Satake himself noted, the composition of two such maps is not guaranteed to be a map of the same type.
 In his foundational paper, he wrote:

       > "The notion of $C^\infty$-map thus defined is inconvenient in the point that a composite of two $C^\infty$-maps defined in a different choice of defining families is not always a $C^\infty$ map."

 3.  **Stack Morphisms (Generalized Maps):** These are spans or bibundles that perfectly preserve the underlying groupoid structure.